Willy-JL/F95Checker/README.md

 ## Compatibility:
-Made with Python 3.8.8 for Windows, has compatibility layer for Linux.
+Built with Python 3.9.5 for Windows, has compatibility layer for Linux.
 My daily is a Windows machine so I will try to help you with issues on Linux but I won't go too out of my way to do that... to be fair if you're on Linux, chances are you're somewhat experienced.
 If you want this for Mac let me know

 ## Installation: